multiversx/mx-docs/docs/developers/esdt-tokens.md

 }
 ```

-Once this transaction is processed by the Metachain, Alice becomes the designated **manager of AliceTokens**, and is granted a balance of `4091000000` AliceTokens with `6` decimals (resulting in `4091` indivisible `ALC` tokens).
+Once this transaction is processed by the Metachain, Alice becomes the designated **manager of AliceTokens**, and is granted a balance of `4091000000` AliceTokens with `6` decimals (resulting in `4091` tokens).
 She can increase the total supply of tokens at a later time if needed.
 For more operations available to ESDT token managers, see [Token management](/developers/esdt-tokens#token-management).

 If the issue transaction is successful, a smart contract result will mint the requested token and supply in the account used for issuance, which is also the token manager.
  In that smart contract result, the `data` field will contain a transfer syntax which is explained below.
 What is important to note is that the token identifier can be fetched from